 Cotigao Wildlife Sanctuary is situated in Goa, India.
 This wildlife sanctuary was established in 1968.
-Forest ranger office and other facilities are available at the Eco-tourism complex building, at entrance to this wild life sanctuary.
-Other facilities includes children’s park, canteen, cottages, toilets, nature interpretation center, etc.
+The Forest ranger office and other facilities are available at the Eco-tourism complex building, at the entrance to this wildlife sanctuary.
+Other facilities include a children’s park, canteen, cottages, toilets, nature interpretation center, etc.

 There is a treetop watchtower having a height of 25 meters, above a waterhole, where animals go to drink water.
-It is ideal to go to the watch tower in the dawn and dusk, when animals comes to the waterhole.
+It is ideal to go to the watchtower in the dawn and dusk when animals come to the waterhole.

 Cotigao Wildlife Sanctuary is rich in flora and fauna.
-Flora includes dense forest consisting of tall trees.
+Flora includes dense forests consisting of tall trees.
 Some of the trees here are around 30 meters in height.

-Many a tribal communities live in and around this wildlife sanctuary.
-Tourists can interact with them and know about their culture.
+Many tribal communities live in and around this wildlife sanctuary.
+Tourists can interact with them and learn about their culture.

 How Do I Go to Cotigao Wildlife Sanctuary?

-Cotigao Wildlife Sanctuary is situated in Taluk, south of Goa, on the Karnataka border.
-The sanctuary is at around two kilometers distance from Poinguinim, which is at around 10 kilometers distance away from Chaudi.
+Cotigao Wildlife Sanctuary is situated in Canacona Taluka, south of Goa, on the Karnataka border.
+The sanctuary is around two kilometers distance from Poinguinim, which is around 10 kilometers distance away from Chaudi.
 Chaudi town is on NH 17.
-Buses to Karwar via Chaudi (on NH 17) stops near the sanctuary entrance gate.
+Buses to Karwar via Chaudi (on NH 17) stop near the sanctuary entrance gate.

 October and March are the ideal months to visit this wildlife sanctuary.